We got as far as Dover docks before Ed got his head under a bonnet!

 When I opened the camper door in the morning, two families of ducks were waddling past with a swan as the rear guard.
 It shooed them all into the river then joined them.
 Was this the ugly duckling in reverse?

 After a leisurely breakfast of fresh croissants and coffee, we again set off on the N roads.
 We missed the camping site we were aiming for but did not want to turn back, so travelled on for another hour or so.
 In a small village, Chanceaux, we spotted a dodgy looking municipal camp site.
 There was only one tent there.
 The site was at the side of the village hall but there were lovely shaded areas so we decided to stop.
 A good choice as the village was charming.
-Bought some bread, cheese, salamis and wine and then stopped off at the local bar for a beer and a wine.

 Friday meant business.
 In the morning, Ed qualified 18th out of 21.
 Had a slight oil leak which he repaired and the rest of the day was free.
 The HGPCA (Historic Grand Prix Association) who were organising a number of the races put on a "light lunch" - goodness knows what a normal lunch would have been.
 There were a huge variety of salads, cold meat, cheeses and french bread plus beer and wine to wash them down.
 Absolutely delicious.
 Oh, and puds as well.
 Think only the men managed those.
 Lazed in the afternoon and then time to eat again.
 The HGPCA put on a great barbecue.